Trumansburg, NY - 30th Annual - July 21-24, 2022

 Annie Sumi

-singing for Adults: Voice, Breath, and Song
+Singing for Adults: Voice, Breath, and Song

 Annie and Travis Knapp are folk singer-songwriters who live in the Ithaca area.
 Between them they have seven studio albums, which dig deep into our connection with the natural world and to one another.
 They both enjoy singing in a multitude of styles, from jazz to musical theater, pop, and folk.